antoniocampos13/portfolio/Unix/2020-10-01_Fastq to Annotation/FastQ_to_Annotation/README.md

 This script is a simplified, modified version of the work by Blighe, Beauchamp, and colleagues at Sheffield Diagnostic Genetics Service, Sheffield Children's NHS Foundation Trust, Sheffield, UK, and their efforts to introduce a clinical-grade next generation sequencing (NGS) analysis pipeline fully validated against Sanger di-deoxy sequencing.

 The pipeline is built using open source programs mixed with customised scripts.
-A master and concise log is kept, with date- and time-stamps.
-Results directory structure is formed based on the filename of mate-pair `FASTQ` files.
+A master log and a concise log are kept, with date- and time-stamps.
+Results directory structure is formed and named based on the filename of mate-pair `FASTQ` files.

 The unique feature of the analysis pipeline that increases sensitivity to Sanger sequencing is in the variant calling step, where a final aligned BAM is split into 3 'sub-BAMs' of 75%, 50%, and 25% random reads.
 Variants are then called on all 4 BAMs, after which a consensus VCF is produced.